 Payment of refunds.
 When the last day of a refund period falls on a weekend or holiday, a withdrawal form must be submitted to one of the registrar sites no later than the workday preceding the weekend or holiday.
-Refunds are normally paid by check and are mailed to the student's local address.
+Refunds are normally paid by check, payable to the student, and are mailed to the student's local address.